patrickelam/mealie_cookbook_generator/readme.md

 ## Python

-This script is a python3 script.
+This script is a python3 script and works with python 3.10.6.
 If you don't already use it, I recommend [pyenv](https://github.com/pyenv/pyenv) to manage python versions.
+Install the required packages with ```pip3 install -r requirements.txt```.

 ## Config File